FAQ

 Why can't I just use public record struct CustomerId(int Value);?

 You might also provide other constructors which might not validate the data, thereby allowing invalid data into your domain.
-Those other constructors might not throw exception, or might throw different exceptions.
+Those other constructors might not throw exceptions or might throw different exceptions.

 Can I serialize and deserialize them?